cilium/cilium.io/src/posts/2021-02-10-network-policy-editor/index.md

 How do you do this right?

-🤓 <a href="https://editor.cilium.io/?policy-tutorial=allow-cross-namespace" target="_blank">Click here to see how to easily visualize and fix this policy in the editor.</a>
+🤓 <a href="https://editor.cilium.io/?policy-tutorial=allow-cross-namespace" target="_blank" rel="noopener noreferrer">Click here to see how to easily visualize and fix this policy in the editor.</a>

 <a name="mistake-2-there-is-a-no-way-its-dns"></a>